d70-t/ipldstore/README.md

 The store contains two objects which are keyed by their content identifier (CID).
 One are the raw bytes of our array data, the other is a combination of zarr metadata fields in DAG-CBOR encoding.
-In oder to understand these parts better, we'll decode the objects a bit further:
+In order to understand these parts better, we'll decode the objects a bit further:

 ```python
 >>> from multiformats import CID